Skip to Main Content

 family icon

-• The care team may recommend medicines and/or foods to help manage the diarrhea.
-Anti-nausea medicines may also be prescribed.
+• This medicine may cause diarrhea.
+Your care team may recommend medicines or foods to help manage the diarrhea.
+If your child has severe diarrhea, your doctor may prescribe IV fluids.

-• While taking this medicine, do not eat grapefruit or Seville (bitter) oranges or drink juice or beverages containing grapefruit or Seville orange.
+• While taking this medicine, your child should not eat grapefruit or Seville (bitter) oranges or drink juice or beverages containing grapefruit or Seville orange.

 Irinotecan at home:

-• Liquid irinotecan should be stored in the refrigerator.
-Liquid irinotecan should be mixed with cranberry-grape juice or a flavored syrup immediately before it is taken.
+• The medicine can be mixed with cranberry-grape juice (or other fruit juice that does not contain grapefruit or Seville orange) or a flavored syrup right before it is taken.

-• Syringes for liquid medicine should be thrown away after each use.
+• Throw away syringes for liquid medicine after each use.
 Do not reuse.

 • Do not use the medicine past the expiration date.